SamuelSwartzberg/flashcardifying_text_temp/inf/programming/languages-themselves/as-a-language/the-language/identifiers-values-variables-types/temp.md

 An entity that is first-class is called a first-class citizen.
 Lua: all values

-## bottom type

-A bottom type is the subtype of every other type.
-A variable with bottom type can take no value. (there is no value that can be assigned to a variable with the bottom type.)
-A thing with bottom type can be assigned to anything at all.

-A bottom type is used to indicate noncomputability.

-no bottom type|most languages
-! (called the never type)|Rust
-never|TS

-## unit type

-A unit type is a type that only allows a single value.
-A variable with unit type only ever takes things of the unit type or the bottom type.
-A thing with unit type is only assignable to other things with unit type or the top type.

-()|Rust

-Rust's () for the unit type is abstracted from the idea of a tuple with no elements.
-In Rust, things without a return value implicitly return () In rust, a struct without fields is also an unit type, called the unit-like strct.

-in TS, there are three unit-like types: `null`, `undefined` and `void` in TS, `null` is the only proper unit type: only things of type `null` plus `never` and `any` (of course) are assignable assignable to `null`, and `null` can only be assinged to `null` plus `unknown` and `any`. in TS, `undefined` is only unit-like, since besides the proper relationships one may also assing things of type `undefined` to variables of type `void`. in TS `void` is only unit-like, since besides the proper relationships things of type `undefined` are assignable to variables of type `void`. in TS, if `strictNullChecks` is enabled (which is not the default behavior, but my default assumption otherwise the type system becomes a mess) `null`, `undefined` and `void` act like unit types, such that nullable types need to be literally declared as option types. in TS, if `strictNullChecks` are disabled, all types are nullable.

-### literal types

-A literal type is unit type whose value is specified via the literal of another type (e.g. 4 or true or "ara ara") in TS, the types of constants are a literal type of thier value.

-## combination of other types

-### intersection types

-An intersection type specifies a type which must satisfy all constraints that individual types satisfy.
-While it would be technically possible to create intersection types of primitive types, it is pointless: There is no value that could possibly satisfy the constraints e.g. 'is a string' and 'is a number' at the same time, since they are disjoint. intersection-type ::= ‹type› ＆ ‹type›

-### union type

-#### definition

-A union type specifies a number of types that anything with the union type as type may take.
-A union type can hold a value that could take on several different but fixed types.
-A union type can be thought of as a type that has several "cases", each of which should be handled correctly when that type is manipulated.
-In type theory, a union type is a sum type.

-#### use

-with ⟮union⟯ types, you can only use things that ⟮all of the relevent types can do⟯, unless you ⟮narrow them down⟯

-#### in various languages

-Common syntax: type1 | type2 ...
-Syntax for creating arbitrary union types exist in Python, TS and graphQL

-#### tagged unions

-A tagged union type is a union type where each of the types has a tag, which is used to determine which type is currently in used.
-What rust calls enums is more properly a tagged union. in TS, a thing similar to tagged unions is called a discriminated union. in TS, discriminated unions are implemented by a union type of other types with a shared field.
-In a discriminated union, TS can narrow based on checking a shared field.

-##### rust

-in rust, tagged unions implements the tag by means of the name of the enum. in rust, tagged union variants may be tuples, structs, or unit-like

-###### strum

-strum|enum ‹-› string manipulation

-to make enums ready for use with strum, one needs to derive the relevant trait onto it, and also use attributes on the enum or the variants.
-Strum attributes use strum()

-Enum → str|derive strum_macros::ToString
-Enum → str message|derive strum::EnumMessage|Enum.get_message() ＆ Enum.get_detailed_message() (return options)
-str → Enum|derive strum::EnumString|Enum::from_str()

-##### types with two possible states

-###### option type

-An option type is a type that represents an optional value.
-An option type can generally take on a state representing it is empty, or a state representing it is full, and wrapping around another value.
 In rust, the option type is its alternative for null, which it does not have.
-In rust, the option type is implemented as an enum.
-In rust, the option type is
-pub enum Option‹T› {
-  None,
-  Some(T),
-}

 In general, either option types or nullable types will be used to represent the absence of a value in a given language, but no both.

-###### result type

-A result type is a type which can be either of two variants/states, a success type holding the result, or an error type holding the error message. in rust, the result type is `Result`, looking like enum Result‹T, E› { Ok(T), Err(E)}

-###### commonalities

-####### logic with methods

-|if None|if Some
-‹OptionOrResult›.and(‹AnotherOptionOrResult›)|None/Err|‹AnotherOptionOrResult›
-‹OptionOrResult›.and_then(‹callback›)|None/Err|‹callback›(‹OptionOrResult›)
-‹OptionOrResult›.or(‹AnotherOptionOrResult›)|‹AnotherOptionOrResult›|None/Err
-‹OptionOrResult›.or_else(‹callback›)|‹callback›|None/Err
-‹OptionOrResult›.map(‹callback›)|None|call callback with contained value and return option with returned value ‹OptionOrResult›.map_or(‹default›, ‹callback›)|‹default›|call callback with contained value and return option with returned value

-####### cloning and copying

-the cloned/copied methods of Options/Results takes an Option‹＆T› or ‹＆mut T› or a Result‹＆T, E› or ‹＆mut T, E› and returns an Option‹T› or Result‹T, E› by cloning/copying

-####### conversion

-Result‹T, E›.ok() → Option‹T›

-####### ? operator

-In rust, the ? operator takes a `Result` or `Option` In rust, the ? makes a `Result` evaluate to the value inside the `Ok` if `Ok` or exit out of the nearest function, returning an `Err`.
-In rust, the ? makes a `Option` evaluate to the value inside the `Some` if `Some` or exit out of the nearest function, returning a `None`.
-The ? is implemented via the trait std::ops::Try

-####### unwrap ＆ expect

-unwrap and expect can be called on options and results. unwrap and expect are similar that they return the value if the type is Ok/Some, and panic otherwise. the difference between unwrap and expect is that expect allows us to choose our error message.

 #### nullable types